By: Aaron Boatin on August 19th, 2019

 What Does Answering Service Work Time Include?

 Work time minutes accrue when the answering service staff is working for you on your account.
 It includes the different tasks that you may ask them to perform for you.
-Minutes are typically billed in 20-second or 30-second increments.
+Minutes are typically billed in 20-second or 30-second increments and rounded up to the next increment.

 The following tasks make up work time.